SciML/sciml.ai/news/2022/09/21/compile_time.md

 In other words, since in our module `MyPackage` `f` is defined but no methods of `f` are used, there are no methods of `f` which are precompiled.
 Yay, we stopped combinatorial precompilation growth!

-This eludes to a simple fix: just call the methods that you need.
+This alludes to a simple fix: just call the methods that you need.
 For example, in the example `MyPackage`, we can force the precompilation mechanism to precompile `f` on many standard number types by doing:

 ```julia